A Complete Guide to Valdobbiadene Prosecco Superiore DOCG: History, Characteristics, and Tasting Tips

 Origin of Prosecco

 Prosecco has ancient origins, dating back to Roman times.
-Its name comes from the Slovenian village of Prosek, near Trieste, known for the production of white wines since the 1300s.
+Its name comes from the Slovenian village of Prosek, near Trieste, known for its white wine production since the 14th century.

 The First Producers